-Building a CD process using the OpenShift Pipelines
+Building a CD process using OpenShift Pipelines

-The sample application for deployment is written in Python, the only task that will not be taken from the OpenShift Pipelines' catalog and written manually instead is the task named "nose" for unit-testing the code.
+The sample application for deployment is written in Python.
+The only task that will not be taken from the OpenShift Pipelines' catalog and written manually instead is the task named "nose" for unit-testing the code.

 1. Preparation